Boundedness in families with applications to arithmetic hyperbolicity: Introduction

 \begin{theorem}[Persistence of pseudo-algebraic hyperbolicity] Let $k\subset L$ be an extension of algebraically closed fields of characteristic zero.
 If $X$ is a pseudo-algebraically hyperbolic projective variety over $k$, then $X_L$ is pseudo-algebraically hyperbolic over $L$. \end{theorem}

-Similar results are proven in Section \ref{section:pseudo} for pseudo-bounded varieties, where a projective scheme $X$ over an algebraically closed field $k$ is said to be \emph{pseudo-bounded} if there is a proper closed subscheme $\Delta\subsetneq X$ such that, for every smooth projective connected variety $Y$ over $k$, the scheme parametrizing morphisms $f:Y\to X$ with $f(Y)\not\subset \Delta$ is of finite type over $k$.
+Similar results are proven in Section \ref{section:pseudo} for the notion of boundedness, and these results are applied, for example, in \cite{JMRL}.
+We ``pseudofy'' this notion of boundedness as follows: a projective scheme $X$ over an algebraically closed field $k$ of characteristic zero is said to be \emph{pseudo-bounded over $k$} if there is a proper closed subscheme $\Delta\subsetneq X$ such that, for every smooth projective connected variety $Y$ over $k$, the scheme parametrizing morphisms $f:Y\to X$ with $f(Y)\not\subset \Delta$ is of finite type over $k$.
 In this case, we also say that $X$ is \emph{bounded modulo $\Delta$}.
 The relation to pseudo-algebraic hyperbolicity is as follows.

-\begin{theorem}[From curves to varieties] Let $k$ be an algebraically closed field of characteristic zero.
-If $X$ is algebraically hyperbolic modulo $\Delta$ over $k$, then $X$ is bounded modulo $\Delta$ over $k$. \end{theorem}
+\begin{theorem}[From curves to varieties] If $X$ is algebraically hyperbolic modulo $\Delta$ over $k$, then $X$ is bounded modulo $\Delta$ over $k$. \end{theorem}

 The following result shows that mere boundedness implies the existence of a uniform bound for maps from a fixed curve in the genus of that curve.
 Therefore, the \emph{a priori} difference between boundedness and algebraic hyperbolicity is the \emph{linearity} of the dependence on the genus in the definition.